 I grew up with a passion for nature and wildlife.
-My father taught me for example how to recognize birds from a young age.
-As I grew older, I also developed an interest in wildlife filmmaking.
+My father taught me how to recognize birds from a young age and took me out in the field to watch wildlife.
+As I grew older, I developed interest in filmmaking.
 I was amazed by BBC documentaries and David Attenborough was my idol.
 Soon enough I knew I had to become a wildlife filmmaker.
-I bought a camera, two lenses and a tripod.
+I bought a cheap camera, two lenses and a tripod.

 At the age of 16 I started my bachelor in Biology, soon followed by a masters in ecology and nature conservation.
 During my studies, I have constantly been happily delayed by filming projects.
 To get comfortable with high-end camera equipment, I also worked at a camera rental for three months (Maloney).

 I am currently 24 years old and have assisted and filmed for various prestigious wildlife documentaries:

 - Holland natuur in de Delta: as a camera assistant for a wildlife film that screened in cinemas in the Netherlands

 - Markerwadden: as a camera operator for a 50-minute wildlife documentary, broadcasted on NPO1 (Dutch TV channel) in 2021

 - Onze Natuur: as a camera assistant for 18 months for 7 episodes of 50-minute wildlife documentary that will broadcast on Canvas (Belgian TV channel) in 2022.

 - Waves Beneath the Water (Nederland Onder Water): as a camera operator for four months for a 50-minute wildlife documentary that will broadcast on Dutch TV in 2022.

 - The Grand Carnaval of Chameleons (Le Grand Carnaval des Caméléons): as a camera assistant and second camera unit for two and a half months for a 50-minute wildlife documentary about Chameleons in Madagascar.
 It will be broadcasted in 2023 on ARTE in France and Germany.